adamdire/adamdire/README.md

-- 🌍 Born and raised in Twin Cities
-- ⚡️ Currently studying Computer Science at the University of Minnesota
-- 🔐 Interested in computer security and applied cryptography
-- 📫 Contact me at aaadire@gmail.com
+Hello, world!
+I'm Adam.

+I'm a computer science student at the University of Minnesota, interested in cs theory and cryptography.

 <!---
 adamdire/adamdire is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.